Murder or Manslaughter Charges Lawyer in Sydney NSW

 For the prosecution to prove that this was excessive:

 - The force used must have resulted in the intentional or reckless killing of someone.
-It must be shown that the actions was a substantial reason for the other person’s death and that those actions were intentional or reckless
+It must be shown that the actions was a substantial reason for the other person’s death and that those actions were intentional or had reckless indifference to human life

 - The conduct was excessive and unreasonable.
 The court will look at the situation from you persecution to see if the actions used were reasonable at the time of the offence.
 If they are shown to be excessive or unreasonable you will need to justify your actions.